MicroStrategy/embedding-sdk-docs/docs/new-embedding-architecture/mstr-dossier.md

 ---
 title: MstrDossier Class
+description: An instance of `MstrDossier` class is returned from `MstrEnvironment.loadDossier()` function, which allows access to the MicroStrategy Dossier object.
 ---

 An instance of this class is returned from `MstrEnvironment.loadDossier()` function, which allows access to the MicroStrategy Dossier object.